 Corgi Oil Painting

 Corgi Oil Painting – Photos

 Here are a couple of photos of Luke’s painting on our plan chest with brushes to show scale.
-I’m going to try to use the same brushes or similar sized ones for these kinds of photos.
+I’m going to also try to use the same brushes or similar sized ones for these kinds of photos.
 Hopefully this will give some continuity to our story posts about our oil paintings.

+Corgi Oil Painting